“The Visit of the Queen of Sheba to King Solomon” by Edward Poynter

 “The Visit of the Queen of Sheba to King Solomon” by Edward Poynter depicts the story from the Hebrew Bible in which the Queen of Sheba visits Solomon the King of Israel and a son of King David.
-The Bible describes how the fame of Solomon’s wisdom and wealth had spread so far and wide, that the Queen of Sheba decided to visit and see for herself if the stories were true.
+The Bible describes how the fame of Solomon’s wisdom and wealth had spread so far and wide, that the Queen of Sheba decided to visit and see for herself if the stories were real.

 The queen came bearing gifts including gold, spices, and precious stones and King Solomon responded in kind and gave her “all her desire, whatsoever she asked,” and she left satisfied (1 Kings 10:10).
-Nearly 3,000 years later, the visit of the Queen of Sheba continues to inspire the creative imagination and has become the subject of numerous stories that have inspired many artists.
+Nearly 3,000 years later, the visit of the Queen of Sheba continues to inspire the creative imagination and has become the subject of many stories that have inspired many artists.

-The land of Sheba has been identified as Saba, a nation on the coast the Red Sea and was part of what are now Eritrea, Somalia, Ethiopia, and Yemen.
+The land of Sheba has been identified as Saba, a nation on the coast of the Red Sea and was part of what are now Eritrea, Somalia, Ethiopia, and Yemen.
 An Ethiopian account from the 14th-century purports that the Queen of Sheba had sexual relations with King Solomon and gave birth to a son.
 Ethiopian tradition holds that the son grew up to become King Menelik I, and to found a dynasty that would reign for nearly 3,000 years until Haile Selassie was overthrown in 1974.
 King Menelik was said to be a practising Jew who was given a replica of the Ark of the Covenant by King Solomon.
 Ethiopian tradition states that the original Ark was switched and went to Ethiopia, and is still there, guarded by the Christian Church.
 The Ethiopian government and church deny all requests to view the alleged ark.

 The artist, Sir Edward John Poynter (1836 – 1919) was an English painter who served as President of the Royal Academy.
 He became best known for his large historical paintings such as this one.
 This painting should be seen in the light of the growing interest in orientalist subjects in literature, music and visual art during the latter half of the 1800’s.
 Poynter was trained in Paris and was obsessed with the accuracy of the many details in this painting.